Interstate 70 in Maryland: Interstate construction and upgrades

 I-70 was constructed on a new alignment from east of West Friendship to Baltimore.
 The Interstate opened in 1967 from US 29 to I-695, concurrent with US 29's northward extension from US 40 to MD 99.
 I-70 opened from US 40 in West Friendship to US 29 and from I-695 to Security Boulevard just west of the Baltimore city line in 1969.
 I-70 was upgraded to Interstate standards from Bartonsville to West Friendship around 1974.
 Diamond interchanges were constructed to replace at-grade intersections with MD 94 and MD 75; for the latter interchange, MD 75 was relocated east of New Market.
 The existing interchanges at MD 32 and MD 97 were converted from two-way connector ramps to diamond interchanges.
 I-70's interchange with MD 27 was expanded from a four-ramp partial cloverleaf to a six-ramp partial cloverleaf in 1977.
-Exit numbers were added east of Frederick in 1978; however, these exit numbers were each 2 less than the present numbers, which were marked in 1983.
+Exit numbers were added east of Frederick in 1978; these exit numbers, however, were each 2 less than the present numbers, which were marked in 1983.
 I-70 was relocated away from the original alignment of US 40 between its junctions with MD 144 in Frederick and Bartonsville around 1987; the old highway became an eastern extension of MD 144.
 Outside of the reconstruction of the Interstate through Frederick beginning in the 1990s, there have been two interchanges revised or added, both near Hagerstown.
 A direct ramp was added from eastbound I-70 to southbound MD 65 in 1995; this interchange had four ramps, including two loop ramps with eastbound I-70, from at least 1968.
 I-70's interchange with MD 632 opened in 1999.

-In Washington County, MDOT SHA reconstructed and widened I-70's bridges over Conococheague Creek starting in summer 2012.
+In Washington County, MDSHA reconstructed and widened I-70's bridges over Conococheague Creek starting in mid-2012.
 The reconstruction of the bridges was completed in July 2014.

+In Frederick County, the partial interchange between I 70 and MD 144 in Bartonsville was reconfigured to a full interchange.
+An exit ramp from Meadow Road to westbound I-70 was completed in October 2019.
+MD 144 was reconfigured and widened to four lanes from Baltimore Road to just east of Meadow Road in August 2022, and an entry ramp was completed from eastbound I-70 to MD 144.
+Meadow Road was widened to four lanes from MD 144 to the intersection with westbound I-70 at the same time.